-If after several years of claiming to be born again you still have to depend constantly and totally on your pastor or prophet to hear, know, discern or recognize God’s voice and leading, or to receive divine guidance and direction for your life, then you have not really grown up spiritually.
+If after several years of claiming to be born again you still must depend constantly and totally on your pastor or prophet for you to know, discern or recognize God’s voice and leading, or to receive direct divine guidance and direction for your life, then you have not really grown up spiritually.

-If after many years of being in the faith, your conduct or character still does not resemble that of Christ in anyway, or you are still not bearing or manifesting the fruit of the Spirit, then something is definitely wrong somewhere.
+If after many years of being in the faith, your conduct or character is still not in any way close to that of Christ, or you are still not bearing or manifesting the fruit of the Spirit, then something is wrong somewhere.
 You should be concerned!

 But what are the possible hindrances to healthy spiritual growth?

 Why are many people in our churches today not maturing in the faith, or growing up into Christ steadily?